crane-cloud/ocas/README.md

 sudo apt update && sudo apt upgrade -y
 ```

-Install Docker manually or use the automatic setup script:
+Install Docker manually or use the automatic setup script (For the experiments, we use Docker 5:23.0.6-1~ubuntu.22.04~jammy):

 ```bash
 ./install_docker_swarm.sh